mintedreward/heartmail/sbw-specs/sbw-8-template-enforcement.md

 * The transaction template is stripped from the locking script and hashed using Bitcoin Script opcodes, enabling applications to offload validation of transaction template enforcement to the mining network
 * Allows the creation of DAGs where the template only needs to be validated for unspent transaction
 * Since the checking is done in script, easily allows applications to be confident in filtered subsets of transactions they care about
-* Together with SBW17 and SBW7, enables a filtered overlay network
+* Together with SBW 7 and SBW 9, enables a filtered overlay network

 ## Requirements

-* Requires the use of the "transaction template identifier" outlined in SBW17
+* Requires the use of the "transaction template identifier" outlined in SBW 7
 * Requires access to this identifier prior to it dropping from the stack
 * OP_PUSH_TX Technique
 	* Preimage of transaction must be included in the unlocking script